 Bake for 45 - 60 minutes until golden brown and the filling is bubbling.

 Take out of the oven and let cool at least one hour before serving.

 This recipe is from my Thanksgiving Recipes from Home Cookbook.
-A simple cookbook that guides you through the entire Thanksgiving meal from turkey to desert.
-This will be a go to mini-cookbook that you will want to have on hand every year.
+A simple cookbook that guides you through the entire Thanksgiving meal, from turkey to dessert.
+This will be a go-to mini-cookbook that you will want to have on hand every year.

-My Thanksgiving Recipes from Home Cookbook is available as a hardcopy or digital format.
+My Thanksgiving Recipes from Home Cookbook is available in a hardcopy or digital format.
 Order yours today.